Aricg/aricg.github.io/cicd.md

 Code-review
 -----------
-You CI is only as good as your review, smaller diffs are easier to review, but changes languish
+Your CI is only as good as your review, smaller diffs are easier to review, big changes languish

 Developers have to write their own tests
 -----------------------------------------